hyeonkihong/hyeonkihong.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at Jeonbuk Nnational University, Korea.
-My main fields of research are in Labor Economics and Applied Microeconomics.
-In my work I apply causal inference methods to study issues on job stabilization fund(wage subsidy) and minimum wage.
-I'm currently visiting Universidad Carlos III de Madrid from 2024 Fall.
+I am an Associate Research Fellow at the National Pension Research Institute in Korea.
+My research focuses on labor and applied microeconomics, with particular interests in minimum wage and public pension.
+In this website you can find my CV, and further information on my research.

+## Contact

+hkhong25@nps.or.kr

+Actuarial/Financial Projection Division

+National Pension Research Institute

+1250, Sejong-ro, Sejong-si, (30100) Korea